 The Palace of Versailles was originally built as a hunting lodge in the 17th century by Louis XIII.
 It has been added to and renovated many times since by successive Kings of France.
 For approximately a hundred years it was the home of the Royal Court when Louis XIV moved to there from Paris.
 The royal family moved back to Paris during the French Revolution, and Versailles now stands as a symbol of the excesses of the upper class that helped to trigger that revolt.

-Today it is a popular day trip from Paris.
+Today it is popular to take a day trip to Versailles from Paris.

-We chose to take the train from Paris.
+We chose to travel by train from Paris to Versailles.
 We met the RERC at Invalides station, but depending where you are in Paris there are many options.
 Google Maps is my go-to app to work out what public transport we need to use to get around.
 The RERC tickets cost €3.55 each way.
 The train terminates at Versailles Château Rive Gauche which is the station to get off at.
 As you emerge from the station, head to the right.
 We soon noticed everyone walking in the one direction, so followed along.
 It is impossible to miss the Palace once you are pointing in the right direction.

 My suggestion is to buy your tickets in advance!
 We didn’t, and I now wish we had done so.
 There was no benefit to buying them at the gate, and it took about half an hour to sort out.